menglinmet/ees_3310_5310_website/content/overview.md

-1. **Scientific Principles of Climate:** For the first half of the semester, we will focus on the scientific principles of climate and natural climate change in earth’s past.
+1. **Scientific Principles of Climate:** For the first half of the semester, we will focus on the scientific principles of climate and natural climate change in earth's past.
 This will be very mathematical, using basic algebra.
    We do not use calculus or other advanced math in this class, but you should be comfortable with simple algebraic equations.
 We will then look at climate change in the last two centuries and what might happen over the next several